Should You Report Child Abuse?

 - Permitted statutory rape

-Any kind of sexual exploitation or permitted sexual exploitation by a caregiver or guardian is considered sexual abuse.
+Any kind of sexual exploitation or permitted sexual exploitation by an adult is sexual abuse.

 Neglect can include a number of behaviours by guardians and caregivers on a physical, emotional, or sexual level of abuse.
 This may include: